 v Structure of the trial

 Civil procedure in Turkey is mainly based on writing.
 The briefs of the parties and the written expert report are the most significant documents.

 Before the trial, the claimant provides his or her claim petition to the court and the defendant responds to it with a response petition.
 Afterwards, secondary petitions are provided to the court by the claimant and defendant in that order.
 All evidence, claims and defences of parties must be submitted to the court at this stage with their respective petitions.
 In principle, the admission of additional evidence or the bringing of new claims and defences is not allowed under procedural law after the completion of this stage.

 During the hearings, the judge will listen to the parties but, as mentioned above, the trial is based on the written documents submitted to the court.
 The hearing may be used as a tool to point out some of the critical issues for the judge to concentrate on.

-IP litigation relies on documentary evidence that would be provided by the parties or the expert report obtained by the court.
-While it is possible to take witness statements, it is not the usual practice in IP litigation and witness statements rarely preclude documentary evidence.
+IP litigation relies on documentary evidence provided by the parties or the expert report obtained by the court.
+While it is possible to take witness statements, it is not the usual practice in IP litigation, and witness statements rarely preclude documentary evidence.